sukh-nijjar/Tube-Arrivals/README.md

 ### Responsive
 * The application must render properly across various device types
 ### Look and Feel
-* The site will have a background image which invokes familar feeling for tube users
+* The site will have a background image which invokes a feeling of familiarity for tube users
-* The arrivals presentation will be inspired by the digital display boards found at tube stations
+* The arrivals presentation is inspired by the digital display boards found Lt tube stations
 * Font to replicate dot matrix display is Codystar
 * Font to display the station name and line status is the elegant Julius Sans One
-* lines will be represented by their familar TfL  colours (e.g. the central line is red, circle line is yellow)
+* Lines will be represented by their familar TfL  colours (e.g. the central line is red, circle line is yellow)
-* line status will be represented by the familar Red-Amber-Green scheme  (Red = severe  delays, Amber = minor  delays, Green = good service)
+* Line status will be represented by the familar Red-Amber-Green scheme  (Red = severe  delays, Amber = minor  delays, Green = good service)

+## DATA - Sourced from the TfL Unified API
+### Real Time Live
+* Arrivals for a specific station on a specific line
+  * Line/line_id/Arrivals/station_id
+  * (e.g. arrivals at Liverpool Street on the Circle line) : https://api.tfl.gov.uk/Line/circle/Arrivals/940GZZLULVT
+  * The arrivals view needs to refresh every 60 seconds
+* Status of a specific line
+  * Line/line_id/Status?detail=true
+  * (e.g. current status (good service, minor delays etc) of the circle line) : https://api.tfl.gov.uk/Line/circle/Status?detail=true
+* Distruption information for a specific line
+  * Line/line_id/Disruption
+  * (e.g. service can be distrupted for various reasons (engineering works etc) : https://api.tfl.gov.uk/Line/circle/Disruption
+### Static
+_The list of stations made available on the station search view must be generated once and stored locally to act as the source data for the search input field.
+Calling the API each time the page loads for list of valid stations is time consuming and wasteful._

+* Stations on a specific line
+  * Line/line_id/StopPoints
+  * (e.g. get the list of stations on the circle line) : https://api.tfl.gov.uk/Line/circle/StopPoints
+  * This webservice is invoked once for each line to build up the total list of stations on the tube network.
+The station list is generated as a one-off activity and once generated is stored as a local json file.

+## Code
+In keeping with the minimalist approach for UI and features I extended the same thought towards number of project files and intentionally wrapped javascript into the html files.

+# API Analysis
+The API responses are verbose and required careful analysis to extract the specific elements relevant to the requirements.
+Some things learnt:
+- The API does not return arrivals data in time order - the application has responsibility to sort the data according to time requirements
+- The list of arrivals can be very long - the application has responsibility for displaying the next 10 arrivals only
+- Arrivals data is not split by platform - the application has responsibility for splitting arrivals  information by platform
+- The API does not always return arrivals data for a station even if there is a good service, for example Becontree never seems to have live arrivals information!
+There needs to be a check for empty responses to deal with it elegantly and not with a crash!

+# Wireframes
+See file "Tube_Arrivals_Specification.pdf"